Elizabeth Seton Children's School

 Education

-Elizabeth Seton Children’s School features 12 full-day classrooms for children ages 3 to 5 years living in the community.
+Elizabeth Seton Children’s School features seven full-day classrooms for children ages three to five years living in the community.
 Referred by their local school districts, students receive educational and therapeutic services according to their Individualized Education Program (IEP).
 Our curriculum is guided by the National Association for the Education of Young Children (NAEYC).

-Eight of our classrooms focus on guided play and discovery with targeted skill-building and individualized adaptations that ensure learning is fully accessible to each child, regardless of their developmental challenges.
-Another two classrooms focus on social skills and successful engagement.
-Referred to as our Therapeutic Opportunities for Preschool Students (TOPS) program, these environments have structured daily routines that emphasize children’s self-control using proven strategies developed by our therapeutic and Positive Behavior Interventions and Supports (PBIS) teams.
-All classrooms have a ratio of 10 children with one teacher and three teacher assistants, which allows for small and large groups and individual learning interventions.
+Our classrooms focus on guided play and discovery with targeted skill-building and individualized adaptations that ensure learning is fully accessible to each child, regardless of their developmental challenges.
+All classrooms have a ratio of 10 students with one teacher and three teacher assistants/aides, which allows for small and large groups and individual learning interventions.

 Preschool Evaluations

 Elizabeth Seton Children’s School partners with local colleges and universities to support continued growth of the education profession.
-Through our affiliations, future teachers have the opportunity to advance their skills through field observations and student teaching placements.
+All teachers are master level New York State (NYS) certified.
+Additionally, through our affiliations, future teachers have the opportunity to advance their skills through field observations and student teaching placements.
 Additionally, educators engage in professional development through research-based projects with institutions of higher learning.
-Our current partnership with Manhattanville College involves the utilization of technology to enhance the literacy skills of young children.

 Do you have any questions?